textpattern/textpattern-toolbelt/README.md

 ### Step 12

 Verify packages have been built correctly.
 Unzip them to check.
-Generate SHA256 checksums for the download package(s) (using CLI or an online tool) and copy them for later use.
+SHA256 checksums are automatically built for the download package(s).

 ### Step 13

-Prepare a release for vx.y.z on GitHub, and attach packages.
-A tag will be created.
+Prepare a release for version x.y.z on GitHub:
+* Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` suffix.
+* Ensure the target select box is `master`.
+* Use the same tag name for the release Title, but prefix it with a lower case `v`.
+* Attach packages and SHA256 checksums.
+* If it's a beta, ensure the `Pre-release` checkbox is set.

 Use `git pull` to bring the new tag down to your local repo.

 ### Step 14